-As you hover around different UI elements on your screen, you can see the zoomed view in a little window that tags along your gesture.
+As you hover around different UI elements on your screen, you can see the zoomed view in a little window that tags along with your gesture.
 It also displays the current color spectrum in the form of corresponding RGB values.
 Depending on your requirement, you can snip an entire screen or just a part of it.
 You can select any area which you want to capture and release the mouse button to snip the selected part.

 Once you’ve snipped your intended image, you can edit it using various tools present on the bottom right corner of the snipped window.
 Draw some shapes, write anything on it or show your artistry using the marker and pencil tool.

-Paste it anywhere on desktop
+Paste it anywhere on the desktop

 Once your desired snip is ready, you can paste it anywhere on the desktop using key combination Ctrl+W. It gets painted on the desktop as a floating window which you can slide or move around.
 Now you can save it as an image or directly copy it to your clipboard.
-Additionally, you can add to a new group where you want to accumulate similar snips or replace it using some other image files stored on your PC.
+Additionally, you can add to a new group where you want to accumulate similar snips or replace them using some other image files stored on your PC.
 Once done with it, you can click Close to get rid of it.

 Customize Snipaste settings

 Much useful the tool it is, Snipaste also offers a wide range of options to make it ‘yours’.
-You can configure the several settings related to snipping and pasting the images.
-For Snipping, you can change the number of records maintained in the history, change the default masking color or enable/disable the functionality to auto detect UI elements or windows.
+You can configure several settings related to snipping and pasting the images.
+For Snipping, you can change the number of records maintained in the history, change the default masking color or enable/disable the functionality to auto-detect UI elements or windows.
 Whereas for Pasting any image, you can calibrate the settings regarding scaling, zooming or text to image conversion, etc.